Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Analise Nash

-Analise graduated as a biology major with a minor in Hispanic Studies and Sustainability with interest in the effects of environmental changes on native and invasive species' interactions.
+Analise's interest included the effects of environmental changes on native and invasive species' interactions.
 She researched analyzing how chemical cues from invasive mosquitofish and native Hyre frogs influence crayfish aggression.
 She is also interested in environmental policy and will be attending Pepperdine's School of Public Policy.

 Research Projects: Invasive Crayfish & Fish